AdobeDocs/experience-platform.en/help/destinations/destination-sdk/sample-profile-generation-api.md

 >
 >Add the sample profiles generated here to HTTP calls when [testing your destination](./test-destination.md).

 You can generate sample profiles based on the source schema by making a GET request to the `authoring/sample-profiles/` endpoint and providing the ID of a destination instance that you created based on the destination configuration that you want to test.

-Note that you must have established a connection to your destination before attempting to test your destination.
+To get the ID of a destination instance, you must first create a connection in the Experience Platform UI to your destination before attempting to test your destination.
 Read the [activate destination tutorial](/help/destinations/ui/activation-overview.md) and see the tip below for how to get the destinations instance ID to use for this API.

 >[!TIP]
 >